sirprize/queried/readme.md

 ## Description

-Parsing input, setting defaults and assembling a query can leave you writing a lot of boilerplate code.
-Queried helps writing reusable bits and it makes it easy to apply input as well as defaults when executing the query.
+Parsing input, setting defaults and assembling `SELECT` queries can leave you writing a lot of boilerplate code.
+Queried helps writing reusable conditions for `WHERE` and `ORDER BY` and it makes it easy to apply input as well as defaults when executing the query.
+Queried can be used with any database or ORM.

 ## Usage

-### Creating a clause for use in a WHERE statement
+### Creating a condition for use in a WHERE statement

-    use Sirprize\Queried\BaseClause;
+    use Sirprize\Queried\Where\BaseCondition;
-    use Sirprize\Queried\Tokenizer;
+    use Sirprize\Queried\Where\Tokenizer;

-    class ArtistClause extends BaseClause
+    class ArtistCondition extends BaseCondition
     {
         public function build()
         {
             // these must be set before calling build()
             $releaseAlias  = $this->getAlias('release');
-            $artist = $this->getArg('artist');
+            $artist = $this->getValue('artist');

             // run
             $token = $this->getTokenizer()->make();